roalcantara/typescript-cli-boilerplate/README.md

 - `$ yarn imdb -h` to see the options
 - `$ yarn imdb screenshot` to capture screenshots from the IMDB's website
+- `$ yarn imdb scrap` to scrap move lists from the IMDB's website

 ## How to contribute